googleinurl/SCANNER-INURLBR/README.md

      --sub-file will be injected via POST.
      Usage:   --sub-get

+ --sub-concat Sets string to be concatenated with
+     the target host within the subprocess
+     Example: --sub-concat {string}
+     Usage:   --sub-concat '/login.php'

  --sub-cmd-vul Each vulnerable URL found within the sub-process
      will execute the parameters of this command.